Types of ESA

-New style ESA works in the same way as contribution-based ESA.
+New style ESA works in the same way as contributory ESA.
 Your partner’s income and savings won’t affect how much new style ESA you’re paid.

 You can get new style ESA on its own or at the same time as Universal Credit.

 If you get both at the same time your new style ESA payment will be deducted from your Universal Credit payment - you aren’t guaranteed to get any extra money.

-You may qualify for income-related ESA if you no longer qualify for contribution-based ESA.
+You may qualify for income-related ESA if you’ve not paid enough National Insurance contributions.

 How much you get depends on your circumstances.

 You can’t get income-related ESA and Universal Credit at the same time.